IAUBIDBY/IAU-Case-Study---Php-Junior-Developer/README.md

 You should Know:

-- The git command line tool or a Git tools like SourceTree installed on your computer.
+- The git command line tool or a Git tools like SourceTree or GitHub Desktop installed on your computer.
 - A Github account
-- IDE (editor) ıts for your choıce
+- IDE (editor) ıts for your choice

 ### Instructions